jestjs/jest/docs/ProgrammaticApi.md

 These are more advanced use cases that demonstrate the power of the api.

-### Forcing some config options
+### Overriding config options

-You can use `readInitialOptions` in combination with `runCLI` to run jest using the local config, while forcing some options.
-We're also always focussing our tests on the `foo.js` file.
+You can use `createJest` to create a Jest instance, and alter some of the options using `globalConfig` adn `projectConfigs`.

 ```js
 import {createJest} from 'jest';